stevemckinney/iamsteve/data/blog/00161-making-patterns-in-illustrator.md

 date: "2017-04-11T06:30:00+00:00"
 lastmod: "2019-10-04T07:27:49+00:00"
 summary: "Learn how to create, change and duplicate patterns as swatches."
-metadesc: A handy technique for making patterns in Adobe Illustrator.
+metadesc: "A handy technique for making patterns in Adobe Illustrator.
 Learn how to create, change and duplicate patterns as swatches."
 theme: "#eafaf6"
 tags: ["Design"]
 categories: ["Design"]